What is a cookie?

 Measuring site usage

-Google analytics software is used to collect information about how you use the Scottish National Standardised Assessment website.
+Google analytics software is used to collect information about how you use the National Standardised Assessment for Scotland website.
 This is done to help make sure the site is meeting users’ needs and to help make improvements.

 Google Analytics stores information about: